 Diagnoses might be challenging because low T and depression share many symptoms.
 Complicating matters further, melancholy, memory problems, and anxiety are all typical aging symptoms.

-Low T and depression both share the same symptoms including:
+Low testosterone and depression both share the same symptoms including:

 However, there are usually differences between the physical signs of depression and low testosterone.
 Low T symptoms like swollen breasts and weakened muscles are typically not seen by people with depression who also have normal hormone levels.